-April 2023 Offering
+August 2023 Offering

-On April 5, 2023, the Company entered into a Securities Purchase Agreement with certain purchasers, pursuant to which the Company agreed to sell an aggregate of 400,000 shares of common stock, pre-funded warrants to purchase up to an aggregate of 1,170,860 shares of common stock, and common stock warrants to purchase up to an aggregate of 1,570,680 shares of common stock, at a combined purchase price of \$1.91 per share and warrant.
-Aggregate gross proceeds from the April 2023 Offering were approximately \$3,000,000, and the April 2023 Offering closed on April 10, 2023.
+On August 9, 2023, the Company entered into a Securities Purchase Agreement with certain purchasers, pursuant to which the Company agreed to sell an aggregate of 666,925 shares of common stock, pre-funded warrants to purchase up to an aggregate of 3,948,460 shares of common stock (the "August 2023 Pre-funded Warrants"), and common stock warrants to purchase up to an aggregate of 4,615,385 shares of common stock (the "August 2023 Common Warrants"), at a combined purchase price of \$0.65 per share and warrant.
+Aggregate gross proceeds from the August 2023 Offering were approximately \$3.0 million, and the August 2023 Offering closed on August 14, 2023 (the "Initial Exercise Date").

-The April 2023 Pre-Funded Warrants have an exercise price equal to \$0.0001, are immediately exercisable and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
-The exercise price of the April 2023 Pre-Funded Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
-The April 2023 Pre-Funded Warrants are exercisable until they are exercised in full.
-The April 2023 Pre-Funded Warrants are subject to a provision prohibiting the exercise of such April 2023 Pre-Funded Warrants to the extent that, after giving effect to such exercise, the holder of such April 2023 Pre-Funded Warrants (together with the holder's affiliates), would beneficially own in excess of 9.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
-Although the April 2023 Pre-Funded Warrants have a tender offer provision, the April 2023 Pre-Funded Warrants were determined to be equity-classified because they met the limited exception in the case of a change-in-control.
-Because the April 2023 Pre-Funded Warrants are equity-classified, the placement agent fees and offering expenses will be accounted for as a reduction of additional paid in capital.
+The August 2023 Pre-Funded Warrants have an exercise price equal to \$0.0001, are immediately exercisable and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
+The exercise price of the August 2023 Pre-Funded Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
+The August 2023 Pre-Funded Warrants are exercisable until they are exercised in full.
+The August 2023 Pre-Funded Warrants are subject to a provision prohibiting the exercise of such August 2023 Pre-Funded Warrants to the extent that, after giving effect to such exercise, the holder of such August 2023 Pre-Funded Warrants (together with the holder's affiliates), would beneficially own in excess of 9.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).

-The April 2023 Common Warrants have an exercise price equal to \$1.78 per share, are exercisable 6 months following the closing of the April 2023 Offering (the "Initial Exercise Date") and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
-The exercise price of the April 2023 Common Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
-The April 2023 Common Warrants are exercisable for 5 years following the Initial Exercise Date.
-The April 2023 Common Warrants are subject to a provision prohibiting the exercise of such April 2023 Common Warrants to the extent that, after giving effect to such exercise, the holder of such April 2023 Common Warrants (together with the holder's affiliates), would beneficially own in excess of 4.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
-Although the April 2023 Common Warrants have a tender offer provision, the April 2023 Common Warrants were determined to be equity-classified because they met the limited exception in the case of a change-in-control.
-Because the April 2023 Common Warrants are equity-classified, the placement agent fees and offering expenses will be accounted for as a reduction of additional paid in capital.
+The August 2023 Common Warrants have an exercise price equal to \$0.65 per share, are immediately exercisable upon the closing of the August 2023 Offering (the "Initial Exercise Date") and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
+The exercise price of the August 2023 Common Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
+The August 2023 Common Warrants are exercisable for 5 years following the Initial Exercise Date.
+The August 2023 Common Warrants are subject to a provision prohibiting the exercise of such August 2023 Common Warrants to the extent that, after giving effect to such exercise, the holder of such August 2023 Common Warrants (together with the holder's affiliates, and any other persons acting as a group together with the holder or any of the holder's affiliates), would beneficially own in excess of 4.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).